micheaol/react-bookstore/README.md

 ![book](https://user-images.githubusercontent.com/10332499/145212140-c72029be-528a-45be-b848-9bacba168d8c.PNG)

-Additional description about the project and its features.
+Additional description about the project and its features:

-react-bookstore is built to practice ES6 syntax.
-Built with React, JavaScript, CSS, and Webpack.
+React-bookstore is built to practice ES6 syntax.
+Built with React, React-Router, JavaScript, CSS, and Webpack.

 ## Built With